joergen7/chef-bioinf-worker/README.md

 ### Installing locally

-You can install the bioinformics tools locally by entering
+If you run an Ubuntu machine, you can install the bioinformics tools locally by entering

     sudo chef-client -z -r "chef-bioinf-worker::default"